Emerging Risk Monitoring

 - Growing environmental awareness among consumers is driving demand for eco-friendly and low-carbon products, requiring GC to develop products that align with evolving consumer preferences.

-- The global shift away from fossil fuel use may lead to a decline in the value of GC’s assets associated with traditional petrochemical processes.
+- The global push to reduce fossil fuel usage may result in a decline in the value of the Company's assets linked to traditional petrochemical processes.

 Scenario Analysis: